What are Arrears?

 The Register will collect and store personal and credit information from lenders about the loans they give to consumers.
 Lenders who give out loans of €500 or more will have to transfer information on these loans to the Register.
 The Register will initially include information on loans such as credit cards, overdrafts, personal loans and mortgages.
 In time, information on other types of lending will also be included.
 From January 2018, lenders will be required to check credit information on the Register when considering credit applications for €2,000 or more.

 What should I do if my circumstances change and I can’t afford my loan?

 Communication is key!
-We can only help if members engage, so if you find your circumstances have changed, and you are struggling to make the payments, call the Credit Control Department and they will review your updated circumstances and explain the options available.
+We can only help if members engage, so if you find your circumstances have changed, and you are struggling to make the payments, call the Credit Control Department or email firstname.lastname@example.org and they will review your updated circumstances and explain the options available.

 I was unemployed and haven’t paid my loan for a few months.
 If I return to repaying my loan will I be able to borrow from the credit union again in the future?

 The credit union is a community based organisation and decisions on underwriting are made locally.
 Our underwriting criteria places the most emphasis on ability and willingness to repay.